 Run to be Army Fit

-Run every weekday for 4 to 5 miles, as a cardiovascular option on the split schedule mentioned in step one.
+Run regularly to be Army fit.
+Include running in your workout every weekday up to four to five miles, as a cardiovascular option in your the split schedule.
 The Army requires a 2-mile timed run for their basic training tests, and consistent running will get your body acquainted with the exercise.
 The more comfortable you are on your feet and in motion, the more successful you will be at basic training camp.

-Complete hundreds of pushups every other day in combination with your cardiovascular training and other resistance techniques that develop the upper body.
-Chest presses and flyes will help strengthen the chest muscle, but nothing can prepare you for the pushups, except actual pushups.
-Focus on the depth of the pushup, as well as the full range of motion, your back position and the overall quality of the movement.
+Complete hundreds of push-ups every other day in combination with your cardiovascular training and other resistance techniques that develop the upper body, to help you become Army fit.
+Chest presses and flyes will help strengthen the chest muscle, but nothing can prepare you for the push-ups, except actual push-ups.
+Focus on the depth of the push-up, as well as the full range of motion, your back position and the overall quality of the movement.

-Incorporate weighted situps into three workouts per week.
-Two minutes of situps is required for basic skills of the Army training tests, so weight your abdominal routines by clutching a weight plate to your chest or holding one behind your neck.
+Incorporate weighted sit-ups into three Army workouts per week.
+Two minutes of sit-ups is required for basic skills of the Army training tests, so add weight to your abdominal routines by clutching a weight plate to your chest or holding one behind your neck.
 Increase the repetitions as often as possible to get comfortable with the sit-up motion.
 Employ a variety of core-building exercises from twisting, leg lifts, decline crunches and oblique side bends, to initiate strength gains in the entire core of the body.

 Stretch your legs aggressively, specifically the hamstring, for holds of 25 to 30 counts every day.
-Flexibility is vitally important to fitness and preparation in avoiding injury.
+Flexibility is vitally important to fitness and preparation to help avoid injury in your Army workout.
 Stretching is tested in basic training as well, and men usually struggle with flexible hamstrings.
 So use your training blocks to incorporate challenging stretching routines for 10 to 15 minutes each day.